riadelimemmedov/AdoptPet/commands.md

   - `poetry run pytest --cov`
 - Run tests with output capturing disabled:
   - `poetry run pytest -s`
-    - Disable output capturing when running tests, allowing the output from tests to be displayed on the console.
 - Run specific file:
   - `poetry run pytest -k`
-    - Allows you to select a specific file and run only that selected file when executing pytest.
 - Run tests until failure:
   - `poetry run pytest -x`
-    - Run tests until a failure occurs, then stop the tests when encountering a failed test function.
 - Format code using Black:
   - `poetry run black .`
 - Check code formatting is needed or not: